 - I am not allowed to make claims due to FDA regulations.
 I list ingredients for all of my products and sometimes may tell a little bit about certain ingredients.
 I highly suggest researching these ingredients if you question it's purpose in a product.

 What kind of ingredients do you use in your products?

-I have been making vegan soaps and mostly vegan products but I will be adding products made with animal products soon.
-I am not vegan but I know there is a market for it but I want to attract all types of customers so I would like to offer a variety of products to serve everyone's needs.
-These are some of the ingredients that I use: organic sustainable palm oil, coconut oil, organic shea butter, cocoa butter, non GMO canola oil, olive oil, mango butter, sweet almond oil, avocado oil, sunflower oil and many more.
+I have been making vegan soaps and mostly vegan products but also carry some products made with goats milk.
+I am not vegan but I know there is a market for it.
+I want to attract all types of customers so I would like to offer a variety of products to serve everyone's needs.
+These are some of the ingredients that I use: organic sustainable palm oil, coconut oil, organic shea butter, cocoa butter, canola oil, olive oil, mango butter, sweet almond oil, avocado oil, sunflower oil and many more.

 Is there lye (sodium hydroxide) in your soap?

 While sodium hydroxide is listed as an ingredient, when the product is finished and properly cured, there isn't lye in my soap.
 Saponification takes place, which is a chemical reaction between the fats, oils and lye.
 After that takes place, you are left with soap and glycerin.